Now might be a good time to apply for the Apple Card – but consider your options first.

 Besides that, the Apple Card offers 3% cash back on Apple purchases, as well as 3% cash back when you use Apple Pay for Walgreens, Nike and Uber and Uber Eats purchases and at T-Mobile stores.
 Other Apple Pay purchases will earn you 2% in cash back.
 When you use the physical card, the cash back rate goes down to 1%.

 However, keep in mind that the Apple Card might not make sense for everyone.
 Besides the sign-up bonus, it’s important to think of the card’s long-term value as well.

 The earning rate is good on Apple purchases, but if you need a primary cash back card to add to your wallet, there might be better options.

 For example, with the Blue Cash Everyday® Card from American Express you can earn 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%) and 2% cash back at U.S. gas stations and select U.S. department stores.
 All other purchases will get you 1% in cash back.

 Another alternative is the Capital One Quicksilver Cash Rewards Credit Card, which earns you unlimited 1.5% cash back on every purchase and doesn’t have an annual fee.
 Plus, you only need to spend $500 in the first three months with the card to earn its $200 sign-up bonus.

 There are quite a few other cards to look into.
 Shop around before you decide to take advantage of Apple’s offer.
 The limited-time offers alone shouldn’t tempt you into signing up for a card that doesn’t align with your spending.

 If you’re an Apple enthusiast and have been looking into the Apple Card for some time, now might be a good time to apply.
-The new limited-time offers give you an opportunity to earn some extra cash back on Apple purchases – just in time for the holidays.
+The new limited-time offers give you an opportunity to save a bit of cash on a Nike purchase – just in time for the holidays.